 8. He manipulates in his favor

 Parental manipulation includes guilt trips, shaming, blaming, and even negative comparison.
-For example, if the father lets his children know that love from their side is conditional and has to be earned, it reflects a narcissistic behavior.
+For example, if the father lets his children know that love from their side is conditional and has to be earned, it reflects narcissistic behavior.

 9. He likes to control

-A narcissistic father likes to have complete control over his children.
+A narcissistic father likes to have complete control and domination over his children.
 Therefore, he regulates the most insignificant tasks in a rigid manner.
 And lack of obedience from the child may lead to severe consequences or punishments.

 10. He doesn’t empathize